Senior Software Engineer - Parallel Computing Systems

 - Deep technical foundation in CPU/GPU architectures, numeric libraries, modular software design, or runtime systems.

-- Experience with large software projects, performance profiling, and rapid learning.
+- Experience with large software projects, advanced performance profiling, and a demonstrated track record of rapid learning.

 - Expertise with distributed parallelism techniques, tensor operations, auto-tuning, or performance modeling.

-- Eligibility for equity and benefits.
-See NVIDIA benefits.
+- Eligible for equity and benefits (see NVIDIA benefits).

-- NVIDIA is an equal opportunity employer committed to diversity and non-discrimination.
+- NVIDIA is an equal opportunity employer and values diversity in its workforce.